pankaj03032006/osdag-screening-task/README.md

 # osdag-screening-task
-ubmission for Osdag Screening Task – Includes PyPlot visualization for Bending Moment and Shear Force Diagrams from Excel data, and a PythonOCC CAD model of a Laced Compound Column.
+Submission for Osdag Screening Task – Includes PyPlot visualization for Bending Moment and Shear Force Diagrams from Excel data, and a PythonOCC CAD model of a Laced Compound Column.
 This repository contains:

 📊 Task 1: Python script using Matplotlib (PyPlot) to read structural data from an Excel sheet and generate SFD and BMD graphs.